STRING TRIO op.199 (January 1975)

 The String Trio of 1975 was composed shortly after the Piano Quartet and was requested by the three string players who had been involved in the creation of it: Jack Rothstein, Kenneth Essex and Peter Willison.
 The quartet broke up shortly after this however and although it was briefly read-through no performance was given.

-In March 2010 the composer returned to the manuscript and revised it for a Naxos CD recording with The Edinburgh Quartet at the Reid Hall, Edinburgh June 5-7.
+In March 2010 the composer returned to the manuscript and revised it for a Naxos CD recording with The Edinburgh Quartet at the Reid Hall, Edinburgh June 5-7, but removing the third movement, which is how it was recorded.
+In 2020 the composer decided to restore the third movement to its intended position, see opus 710.

 Performances